OneIdentity/SCALUS/README.md

     Install the scalus.app application from the downloaded package file  e.g.
     `installer -pkg scalus-_version__osx-x64.pkg -target /`

-    To start the UI, run `/Applications/scalus.app`
+    To start the UI, run `open /Applications/scalus.app`

     The readme and examples can be found in _/Applications/scalus.app/Contents/Resources/examples_